seifip/hive-notes/README.md

 # Changelog
 ### 0.5.0
-- Hive now asks for your Airtable API Key and Base ID during onboarding, instead of pulling them from an .env file.
+- Hive now asks for your Airtable API Key and Base ID during onboarding if they're not set in the .env file.

 ### 0.4.0
 - Added Markdown support